IzzatFirdaus/motac-irms/_documentation/MYDS-Develop-Overview.md

 // Function to trigger a toast notification const handleClick = () => {
   toast({
-    variant: "message",
+    variant: 'message',
-    title: "Hello, world!",
+    title: 'Hello, world!',
-    description: "This is a description",
+    description: 'This is a description',
   });
 };
 ```

 <!--
 Call toast() with a ToastEvent object to display a toast notification.
 -->

 ### Important Usage Notes

-- Ensure you have `<AutoToast />` or a self-assembled Toast component defined somewhere in your application for toast notifications to be displayed.
+- Ensure you have `<AutoToast />` or a self-assembled Toast component defined somewhere in your
+  application for toast notifications to be displayed.

 ### Example: Trigger a Toast Event